AdityaMaharshi/CurrencyConverter/README.md

-# Welcome to the CurrencyConverter!
+# Welcome to the CurrencyConverter App!
 ## Basic Android App
 The App involves 2 activities
 * First Activity has Simple USD to INR conversion